avinashpaul2022/qlora-medical-captioning/README.md

 ### **Project Description**

 This project focuses on leveraging **QLoRA (Quantized Low-Rank Adaptation)** to fine-tune the **BLIP-large multimodal model** for the specialized task of generating accurate medical image captions.
 The core objective is to adapt a large, 1.8-billion-parameter model to a new domain without requiring high-end hardware.
 The project successfully demonstrates how this method can produce medically relevant and descriptive captions while maintaining an exceptionally low VRAM footprint for both training and inference.

 ![76052f7902246ff862f52f5d3cd9cd_big_gallery](https://github.com/user-attachments/assets/f2f26e9c-e81d-4a05-b970-4553118d7c0a)

+**Original Model:** "A close-up shot of a black and white image."

+**Fine-Tuned QLoRA Model:** "The chest x-ray shows a nodule in the right upper lobe, with no evidence of pleural effusion or pneumothorax.
+The heart size is within normal limits."

 ### **1. Problem Statement**